This article was updated on October 29, 2019.

 The current model for recognizing credit losses for many financial assets is an “incurred loss” model.
 Basically, this model delays recognition of losses until it is probable a loss has been incurred.
 This made the valuation of certain financial instruments on the balance sheet less useful or reliable, which was exacerbated by the financial crisis in 2008.

 On June 16, 2016, the FASB issued Accounting Standards Update (ASU) 2016-13, Financial Instruments – Credit Losses (Topic 326).
 This update requires immediate recognition of management estimates of Current Expected Credit Losses (CECL) for assets held at amortized cost.
 Although the CECL model does not directly apply to securities held as Available-for-Sale (AFS), updates have been made to the AFS impairment standard such as requiring that credit losses be recognized as an allowance instead of a write-down.

 For public SEC filers, the updates are effective for fiscal years beginning after December 15, 2019.
-For all other public business entities, the updates are effective for fiscal years beginning after December 15, 2020.
-For all other entities, the updates are effective for fiscal years beginning after December 15, 2021.
+For all other companies, the updates are effective for fiscal years beginning after December 15, 2022.

 Assets Measured at Amortized Cost